#---Loops---

 You can also create a

-loop using the Kernel module’s loop
+loop using the Kernel module’s loop method

 which you can use without including the module.